The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 People’s Attitudes Can Be Described Like Tree Branches

-Attitude can be best described as flexibility.
+One important illustration of a great attitude can be described as flexibility.

 Think of a tree branch.

-A dead tree’s branches don’t bend, they snap.
+Dead tree branches don’t bend, they snap.
 They have little flexibility.

 Attitude is Important, but so too is Aptitude